 I've seen some pretty weird stuff in my 20 years as a guitar-repair guy ...

 I thought I’d use this week's post to tell you about some silly episodes that prove that we don’t all know what we’re doing.

 I worked in a music store in Glasgow, Scotland, for almost 20 years.
-Anyone who has ever worked in that kind of environment will tell you that they’ve seen some pretty weird stuff in their time.
-Factor in that I was the guitar repair guy, and the potential for weirdness rockets into the stratosphere.
+Anyone who has ever worked in that kind of environment will tell you they’ve seen some pretty weird stuff.
+Factor in that I was the guitar-repair guy, and the potential for weirdness rockets into the stratosphere.